Trams in Elbląg

 The Elbląg tram system is the tram network in Elbląg, Poland.
 Operating since 1895, the system is operated by Tramwaje Elbląskie Sp. z o.o., and is integrated into the Zakład Komunikacji Miejskiej w Elblągu (ZKM Elbląg).
 The system currently has 5 lines with a total length of 32 km.
-Elbląg's tram network is the second oldest tram system in Poland (after Warsaw's).
+Elbląg's tram network is the second oldest tram system in Poland (after Wrocław's).
+The system operates 33 trams, including 16 Konstal 805Na.